lsst-dm/dmtn-011/index.rst

 2. Bootstrap estimation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-However, since we did not entirely trust the analytic approach, we attempted to determine the error in our shear bias calculation by running our entire simulation 100-300 times using a bootstrap technique.
-That is, we did each subfield measurement again (for each of the 200 subfields) with 5000 galaxy pairs, sampled from the original 5000 galaxy pairs with replacement.
+However, since we did not entirely trust the approach under (1), we attempted a second approach using bootstrapping to produce different resampled populations of galaxies from out single set of 2 million galaxies.
+This allowed us to do the shear bias calculation multiple times and observe the variation in the shear parameters on these different populations.
+The great3sims subfields are actually 5000 galaxy pairs, so our resampling was actually done by drawing from each sample of 5000 with replacement.

 The bootstrap method consistently gives an error which is larger than the analytic approach by a factor of 2.1-2.3.

 Since the bootstrap estimation indicates a larger error, we decided to increase our errors uniformly by a factor of 2.2 for this study.
-It would obviously be even better to examine the errors over a large number of simulations.
-20 simulations with 2 million galaxies each would probably give us a better handle on both the error in the shear biases, and also an absolute calibration of the shear measurements.

 Testing Parameterizations of ShapeletPsfApprox (DM-1136 and DM-4214)
 ========================